Student Handbook: Section 3: Student Activities

 Wick Center North Lawn Firepit

 Recognized student organizations may reserve the Wick Student Center North Lawn Firepit for campfires approved through the Student Activities Office.
 An officer of the sponsoring organization needs to be designated person supervising the fire.
-This person needs to review the following policies with one of the coordinators in the Student Activities Office to obtain approval for the event:
+This person needs to review the following policies with a staff member in the Student Activities Office to obtain approval for the event:

 - Lighter fluid is permissible, though no other type of flammable liquid should be used.